$p$-adic framed braids II: Framed braids, quotient algebras and --adic objects

 where the action of $B_n$ on ${\Bbb Z}^n$ is given by the permutation induced by a braid on the indices: $\sigma_it_j=t_{\sigma_i(j)}\sigma_i$.
 A word $w$ in ${\mathcal F}_{n}$ has, thus, the `splitting property', i.e. it splits into the \lq framing\rq \, part and the \lq braiding\rq \, part: $w = t_1^{a_1}\ldots t_n^{a_n} \, \sigma$, \ where $\sigma \in B_n$.
-So $w$ is a classical braid with an integer --its framing-- attached to each strand.
+So $w$ is a classical braid with an integer, its framing, attached to each strand.
 Especially, an element of ${\Bbb Z}^n$ is identified with a framed identity braid on $n$ strands, while a classical braid in $B_n$ is viewed as a framed braid with all framings 0.
-The multiplication in ${\mathcal F}_n$ is defined by placing one braid on top of the other and collecting the total framing of each strand to the top.
-For a good treatment of the group ${\mathcal F}_n$ see, for example, \cite{ks}.
+The multiplication in ${\mathcal F}_n$ is defined by concatenating the braids and collecting the total framing of each strand to the top.
+For a good treatment of the group ${\mathcal F}_n$ see, for example, \cite{KS}.

 Further, for a positive integer $d$, the {\it $d$--modular framed braid group} on $n$ strands, ${\mathcal F}_{d,n}$, is defined as the quotient of ${\mathcal F}_n$ over the {\it modular relations}:

 Thus, ${\mathcal F}_{d,n}=({\Bbb Z}/d{\Bbb Z})^n \rtimes B_n$.
 Framed braids in ${\mathcal F}_{d,n}$ have framings modulo $d$.